 Mouth breathing can be especially harmful for children.
 Mouth breathing at night often leads to a more restless sleep, which can lead to concentration issues and problems in school.
 But it can create serious problems with the development of their mouth and face.

 Untreated mouth breathing in children can lead to abnormal facial and dental development.
 It can create long, narrow mouths and faces, smiles that are gummier than normal, gingivitis, crooked teeth and dental caries.

-“Dentists are uniquely trained to look for the signs and symptoms of mouth breathing,” says Dr. Brusky.
+“Dentists are uniquely trained to look for the signs and symptoms of it,” says Dr. Brusky.
 “If we catch it early, we can look to the cause of it, and then correct it before serious problems occur.”

 If you don’t have saliva to wash away the harmful bacteria that lives in your mouth, it can grow and thrive, leading to chronic halitosis.

 The dry environment in your mouth and a lack of air filtration can also cause enlarged and inflamed tonsils and adenoids, and an increase in infections of the upper respiratory tract.

 Recognizing mouth breathing isn’t always easy.
 You may think you breathe normally through your nose, but if you take the time to watch yourself in the mirror, you may notice that your mouth is always slightly open.
 Or, you may notice that your mouth is closed when you sit, but opens when you get up to walk across the room.